Tariqalrehily/goTrip/README.md

 ```

 * After, I will do this to commit and push my projects changes and keep my GitHub repository up to date.
+* By using Github Pages which is designed to host my project pages from a Github repository, I published my site at [goTrip](https://tariqalrehily.github.io/goTrip/).

 ### From Github:
 * To run this one page app locally: